-Garry was more entertaining than me, but nothing shocking.
-We knew about the Irish grandparents … and we figured there were more Europeans, too.
-Thus to no one’s surprise, Garry’s DNA is a broad brush across Europe and Africa.
+Garry was more entertaining than me, but not exactly shocking.
+We knew about his Irish grandparents.
+We expected — and found — lots more Europeans and many more Africans, almost equally mixed.
+And we expected that.
+Garry’s DNA is a broad brush across Europe and Africa.

 Garry even has a 1.7% Ashkenazi Jewish in there (maybe we’re related?) … and a 2.1% Middle Eastern component.
 I, on the other hand, am Jewish.
 Except for that tiny bit of Baltic.
 So where does my weird B+ blood type come from?

-I am disappointed.
-The results are so skimpy.
-Within the limits of what they did, I suppose they are accurate — but it doesn’t feel like they did anything.
-Apparently if you want real information, they want more money.
-A lot more money.
-But the thing is, if this is all the information they retrieve from the DNA, they aren’t going to give us deeper information no matter how much money you give them.
-All they will do is run your family tree information against other family trees and look for matches.
+I was disappointed.
+The results are skimpy.
+Within the limits of what they did, I suppose they are accurate — but it doesn’t feel like they did anything much.
+No depth to this material and the lack of any kind of analysis?
+Really?
+If you want real information, they want a lot more money.
+But if this is all the information they can retrieve from the DNA, more money isn’t going to get us deeper analysis.
+To get deeper analysis, you’d need deeper information gathering and that’s missing.
+What they really want to do is run your family tree information against other family trees to look for matches.
 If that’s what you want, join Ancestry.com.
-You’ll probably get more information there than here.
+You’ll get more information there.

-They offer links to “relatives” here, but if you want to get in touch with them — well that costs more.
+They offer links to “relatives” here, but if you want to get in touch with them, that costs more.
 Of course.
-There were more links for me than for Garry, but that’s because Ashkenazi Jews are closely related and have been studied rather more than most groups.
+There were more links for me than for Garry, but that’s because Ashkenazi Jews are closely related and have been studied more than most groups.
 Otherwise, the information MyHeritageDNA gets seems more dependent on how much data you give them than anything they retrieve from your DNA.
-If you tell them a lot about your family, they can scan other family trees for related information — but it’s not based on your DNA.
-The complete absence of any analysis — literally no analysis — made it feel like I was just getting back information I already knew.
-Shallow doesn’t begin to describe it.

 MyHeritageDNA doesn’t dig for information.
 If what you are looking for is something that will agree with what you know, this might be just what you need.
 If you are looking for a deeper or broader understanding of your ancestral history … well … this ain’t it.
 23andMe gets better reviews for about the same price.
 Ancestry.com gets reviews just like this one, but provides nominally more analysis of results — but at a price.